Dieter Koch-Weser: Personal life

 He had lived since 1997 in North Andover, Massachusetts with his wife Sophie, who had already passed in 2010.
 During his teaching years they had lived also in Wellesley Hills, Massachusetts.

 Retirement and later years

 After retirement, Dieter and his wife Sophie moved in 1997 to the Edgewood Retirement Community in North Andover, Massachusetts in 1997, where he is known as "the Mayor" for his combination of friendly personality and commanding presence.
 Although not especially tall, Dieter could always be identified in a room by his lush, swept-back mane of white hair.
 He continued to work as a consultant at the Education Development Center (EDC) in Boston, Massachusetts, later Newton, Massachusetts, and served as an author and reviewer of professional publications until his final years.

 Death

-Dieter celebrated his 99th birthday with family, friends, former colleagues at Edgewood one week before his death.
-Dr. Koch-Weser was survived by his brother Jan Koch-Weser, MD, and by two daughters, Carol-Ann Koch-Weser of Fremont, California and Suzanne (Koch-Weser) Anderson, a physician of Trumansburg, New York, and was predeceased by his wife, Sophie, in 2010.
-He had many nephews and nieces and six grandchildren, Meghan, Evan, Danica, Collin, Duncan, and Zoe, and had only recently enjoyed the then newly born first great-granddaughter, Acadia.
-One granddaughter is a social worker, and their grand niece, Susan Koch-Weser, ScD, who also speaks German and Thai, is Assistant Professor in the Department of Public Health and Community Medicine in the Tufts University School of Medicine in Boston, where she contributes also to health issues prevalent in Asian women.
+Dieter celebrated his 99th birthday at Edgewood one week before his death.
+He had two daughters and was predeceased by his wife, Sophie, in 2010.